SolardiaX/flask-identity/CONTRIBUTING.rst

 Testing
 -------
-Unit tests are critical since Flask-Security is a piece of middleware.
+Unit tests are critical since Flask-Identity is a piece of middleware.
 They also help other contributors understand any subtleties in the code and edge conditions that need to be handled.